 Do you want to get out of the corporate therapy world?

-Do you want the freedom of a flexible schedule and better work-life balance?
+Do you want better work-life balance?

 Do you want the freedom to provide therapy without the limits imposed by insurance companies or the schools?

 Do you want the freedom to explore alternative treatment approaches to help children make progress more quickly?

 Do you want a rewarding and fulfilling position with a fantastic team?

 Do you want to LOOK FORWARD to going to work?

 We are a brain-based pediatric therapy practice specializing in helping children with sensory processing challenges, feeding challenges, emotional and behavioral challenges, and learning challenges through a combination of evidenced-based, natural, relational, and holistic approaches.
 Our office boasts 4 sensory gyms, a kitchen for feeding and messy play, outdoor space, and a wrap-around covered deck for fresh air in any weather to provide the optimum individualized experience for each child.